CUTTING CLUB HUB

 Meeting Modern Energy Demand

 With the growing urban population and subsequent energy consumption, traditional power supply methods are struggling to keep up.
 Powerco’s bold move to adapt and innovate is aimed at addressing these challenges head-on.
-According to Karen Frew, General Manager of Electricity at Powerco, “The pole-mounted batteries are designed to automatically store power during the night when the electricity network has spare capacity and then releasing it to supplement the network and maintain power quality when it would otherwise be short.”
+According to Karen Frew, General Manager of Electricity at Powerco, “The pole-mounted batteries are designed to automatically store power during the night when the electricity network has spare capacity and then release it to supplement the network and maintain power quality when it would otherwise be short.”

 How Does It Work?